Welcome to my Tutor.com Review.

 - Frustrating feedback from mentors.
 While some get along great with their mentors, others have compared them to the privileged rulers of the Hunger Games.
 Obviously, your experience here will be personal and depend on your ability to get along with others and follow instruction.

-- Times sessions which lead to a feeling of being rushed.
+- Timed sessions which lead to a feeling of being rushed.

 - Abusive, rude, or sometimes lazy students.